jimbon25/wedding-invitation/README.md

 - **Accommodation & Transportation**: Hotel and transport recommendations for out-of-town guests.
 - **Scroll to Top Button**: Easy navigation to the top of the page.
 - **Modern UI & Animation**: Uses AOS, Bootstrap, and custom CSS.
+- **Gemini AI Chat**: Floating Gemini icon with AI chat bubble, allowing guests to ask questions about the wedding invitation and get instant answers powered by Google Gemini AI.

 ## Languages & Frameworks